 - Tolstoy Park- 22787 Highway 98- One of the most enjoyable books I’ve read since coming to Fairhope is The Poet of Tolstoy Park, a 2005 novel by Sonny Brewer based on the life of Henry Stuart, an Englishman living in Idaho.
 In 1923, at the age of 65, after Henry was diagnosed with tuberculosis, he moved to Fairhope with the idea that it might help prolong his life.
 He bought 10 acres in Fairhope sight unseen and without any assistance built a 14′ diameter circular, domed hut, pouring each concrete block himself.
 And he lived there for about 20 more years!
 Today, the hut and a large oak tree are all that remain of Stuart’s property.
 A parking lot surrounds the hut.
 But it’s open for tours and quite interesting for all ages.
 Be sure to sign the guest book!

 Speaking of tours, we’d love to show you around Jubilee Suites.
 As one of Alabama’s essential businesses, we are still open and serving guests every day.
-Because each of our seven individual suites has its own entrance, full kitchen, laundry, and air handling system, we have guests who have chosen to social distance (and work and play) here with their families for weeks at a time.
+Because each of our individual suites has its own entrance and air handling system, and most have a full kitchen and laundry, we have guests who have chosen to social distance (and work and play) here with their families for weeks at a time.
 With our 200 foot beach, it’s the perfect place for kids to run, play, paddleboard and fish while their parents relax (and supervise) in the shade.

-Whether you’re an event organizer, a bride-to-be, or a Fairhopian wondering if Jubilee Suites is right for your family or your guests, give us a call and schedule your free tour.
+If you’re a Fairhopian wondering if Jubilee Suites is right for your family or your guests, give us a call and schedule your free tour.
 We’ve revamped and upgraded every inch of the place since we bought it just over 2 years ago and we can’t wait to share it with you.
-See our seven beautifully remodeled suites, our new catering kitchen, our newly-landscaped backyard bluff- perfect for weddings and family reunions, and our 200 foot beach along Mobile Bay.
-If you time it right, you might want to stay for the sunset.
+See our beautifully remodeled suites, our new catering kitchen, our newly-landscaped backyard bluff- perfect for relaxing and sunset viewing and our 200 foot beach along Mobile Bay.
+If you time it right, you might want to stay for the Sunset Celebration.
 Give us a call today!

 Wherever you’re socially distancing these days, know that you’re not alone.
 We’re in this together and we’re optimistic that we’ll all come out stronger in the end.
 Love Never Fails!